nawforce/apex-parser/README.md

 apex-parser
 ===========

 Parser for Salesforce Apex (including Triggers & inline SOQL/SOQL).
-This is based on an ANTLR4 grammar, see antlr/ApexParser.g4.
+This is based on an [ANTLR4](https://www.antlr.org/) grammar, see antlr/ApexParser.g4.

-There are two builds of the parser a available, a NPM module for use with Node and a Maven package for use on JVMs.
+There are two builds of the parser available, a NPM module for use with Node and a Maven package for use on JVMs.

-This builds just contains the Parser & Lexer and provides no further support for analysing the generated parse trees beyond what is provided by ANTLR4.
+These builds just contains the Parser & Lexer and provides no further support for analysing the generated parse trees beyond what is provided by ANTLR4.

 As Apex & SOQL/SOQL are case-insenstive languages you need to use the provided CaseInsensitiveInputStream for the parser to function correctly.
 When parsing Apex, inline SOQL/SOSL is automtaically parsed, but you may also parse SOQL/SOQL directly.
 You can find some minimal examples in the test classes.